 - Provide a set allowance: Another way to help steer your teen in the right direction when it comes to handling money and their own finances is to provide them with a set allowance.
 Offering a set allowance weekly, bi-weekly, or even monthly can help your teen to navigate their personal expenses and their ability to save their own money for future investments or expenses they are interested in.

 - Have your teen pay for themselves: Planning a trip to a fancy restaurant?
 Want to have fun with your spouse on an outing?
 If your teen is learning about earning money and managing their own finances, you can invite them along at their own expense.
 Requiring your teen to pitch in with their own money will also help them to better understand the value of a dollar and how much it cost for them to do the activities they enjoy most.

-Before you can begin teaching your teen lessons about money in general, it is important to know the type of goals you have in mind for the lessons and what exactly it is you would like for your teen(s) to learn.
+Before you can begin teaching your teen lessons about money in general, it is important to know the type of goals you have in mind for the lessons and what exactly you would like for your teen(s) to learn.
 For example, if your teen is younger and only receiving an allowance from home, you may want them to begin to understand the significance of saving money, even if there is no immediate need to do so in their current life.

 However, if your teen is older and about to head off to college or if they are working independently, you may want them to be prepared regarding taxes, deductions, and even opening a 401k of their own.
 A few ways to go about defining financial goals when discussing money matters with your teen include:

 - Consider what you want your teen to learn and whether or not it is a top priority when it comes to managing their own finances.

 - Keep in mind the current age of your teenager and their overall knowledge when it comes to managing money and earning an income.

 - Define which responsibilities you would like your teen to take on financially based on their current age, job, and the level of income they generate in the household.